pdemeulenaer/databricks-llm-fine-tuning-demo/README.md

 You need to have conda installed: https://www.anaconda.com/download/

 You also need to have the Databricks CLI installed.
-For that, follow instructions in bullet 1 of [this documentation](https://dev.azure.com/northell/Northell/_wiki/wikis/Northell.wiki/19/Anything-Databricks?anchor=1.-install-databricks-cli-and-connect-laptop-to-dbx-workspace)

 ## Using make
 If conda has been successfully installed, project can be set up using make